 Understanding Them

-Crystal Red Shrimp (CRS), or crystal shrimp, are a selectively bred dwarf species of freshwater red bee shrimp originating from Southeast Asia.
+Crystal Red Shrimp (CRS) (Video from our YouTube Channel), or crystal shrimp, are a selectively bred dwarf species of freshwater red bee shrimp originating from Southeast Asia.
 Their exquisite pattern and shades make them desired by aquarists who like keeping Crystal Reds in their tanks.
 They have become very popular since their introduction in the United States in the early 2000s.
 These little creatures come with their own individual grading system based on the number of red stripes found on its body.
 Something that is sure to attract even more attention from those keen to find suitable CRSs for home aquarium settings.

 Speaking, males attain up to 1 inch while females can grow up as large as 1 ½ inches maximum when full grown at maturity – often living one or two years depending upon the environment provided and care given by owners this type requires sensitive water parameters due, unlike hardier cherry shrimp varieties which have also been subject to selective breeding resulting in miniscule baby shrimps during reproduction phases making it an interesting addition into any tank-based setup!